bioinfomaticsCSU/ARC/README.md

 	* 'Abyss_s' : The minimum unitig size required for building contigs(bp) in Abyss assembly (The default value is 100). ['100']
 	* 'Abyss_name' : The output prefix of Abyss.
 	* 'dsk_bin' : The path of the bin directory of dsk. eg: If dsk is stored in the directory of "/home/tool/", dsk_bin=/home/tool/dsk/bin.
-	* 'reference_path' : The storage directory of reference(only used in quast). eg: If reference file(reference.fa) is stored in the directory of "/home/tool/reference/", reference_path=/home/tool/reference/reference.fa.
+	* 'reference_name' : The name of the reference sequence file(only used in quast). eg: If the name of reference sequence file is "genome-1.fa", reference_name=genome-1.fa.

 #### Run the following command to start the ARC.